-Need some help getting started in the kitchen?
-STL Veg Girl's Cooking and Nutrition Program will get you cooking!
+If you would like some help learning how to cook, STL Veg Girl's On-line Cooking and Nutrition Program (found at STLVegGirl.com) is really fantastic.
 This 60-day self paced cooking and nutrition instruction program allows you to cook and learn in the comfort and privacy of your own kitchen.

-You'll learn how to cook using whole plant foods and you will be taught why those foods are health promoting.
+You'll learn how to cook using whole foods and you will be taught why those foods are health promoting.